The fractional AI executive model for mid-size companies

 Worse?
 Research shows nearly 50% of executive transitions fail within 18 months.

 The talent shortage makes this worse.
-With AI spending hitting $550 billion and talent gaps at 50%, you’re competing against Google and Microsoft for the same people.
+With 39% of skills becoming outdated or transformed by 2030 and skill demands changing 66% faster in AI-exposed roles, you’re competing against Google and Microsoft for the same people.
 Good luck with that.
 It’s one of the core reasons why AI projects fail at mid-size companies - they simply can’t access the talent they need.

-I watched a client burn through two AI executives in 18 months.
+A client burned through two AI executives in 18 months.
 Each lasted less than a year.
-Total damage? $800,000 in compensation plus severance, recruiting costs, and nine months of lost momentum.
-The fractional executive who eventually succeeded? $10,000 per month for exactly the strategic input they needed.
+Total damage?
+Substantial compensation plus severance, recruiting costs, and nine months of lost momentum.
+The fractional executive who eventually succeeded?
+Reasonable monthly fees for exactly the strategic input they needed.

 When fractional beats full-time